 Charismatic and charming, Gabby Rivera is dedicated to empowering people and improving our marginalized communities.
-She’s currently making major waves for her new Marvel series starring America Chavez: a queer, Latinx superhero who’s been written and designed, crucially, by a queer Latinx.
-And while the series is “definitely going to tackle America’s ancestry and ethnicity,” Rivera tells The Washington Post, it’s also a comic book with wide appeal: committed to snappy one-liners, blowing stuff up, and beating up the bad guys, naturally.
-Rivera’s newest project is b.b. free, an original story following the coming-of-age adventure of b.b., in a post-apocalyptic world not quite like anything you’ve seen before.
-Set to be released by BOOM!
-Studios, Rivera calls b.b. free “a bouncy love letter to queer kids everywhere, especially the chubby Puerto Rican ones.”
+She made major waves for her Marvel series starring America Chavez: a queer, Latinx superhero who’s been written and designed, crucially, by a queer Latinx.
+And while the series tackles issues like America’s ancestry and ethnicity, it’s also a comic book with wide appeal: committed to snappy one-liners, blowing stuff up, and beating up the bad guys, naturally.
+Gabby shows how our differences are a gift—one that empowers us to inspire others and tell new and unique stories.
+No matter who you are or where you’re from, Gabby champions telling your own story as a form of love and revolution.

-Rivera is also the author of Juliet Takes a Breath, a YA novel listed by Mic as one of the 25 essential books to read for women’s history month.
-It’s a critically acclaimed coming-of-age story starring a queer puertorriqueña who leaves her native Bronx behind to intern with one of her literary heroes: the feminist author Harlow Brisbane.
+Gabby’s newest project is b.b. free, an original comic series following 15-year-old b.b. and her blossoming cosmic powers, in a post-apocalyptic world not quite like anything you’ve seen before.
+Gabby calls b.b. free “a bouncy love letter to queer kids everywhere, especially the chubby Puerto Rican ones.”
+She’s also the author of Juliet Takes a Breath, a YA novel listed by Mic as one of the 25 essential books to read for Women’s History Month.
+It’s a critically acclaimed coming-of-age story starring a queer puertorriqueña who leaves her native Bronx behind to intern with one of her literary heroes.
 “I strongly encourage you to read Juliet Takes a Breath,” writes Roxane Gay.
 “It’s quite dazzling, funny as hell, poignant, all the things.”
-Witty, authentic, and humming with the full complexities of modern life and radical politics, it was called the “dopest LGBTQA YA book ever” by Latina magazine—and will be re-published in September 2019.
+Witty, authentic, and humming with the full complexities of modern life and radical politics, it was called the “dopest LGBTQA YA book ever” by Latina magazine and was re-published in September 2019.

-This talk about privilege and power, and what we can do to support the ideas of diverse artists working with progressive politics.
-It asks difficult questions: What if this country made everyone—people of all colors, cultures, orientations, abilities, and genders—feel at home?
+This talk about privilege and power asks us: What if this country made everyone—people of all colors, cultures, orientations, abilities, and genders—feel at home?
 What if the traumas experienced by marginalized peoples could be reconciled and incorporated into a broader, richer definition of America?
-What if our non-white ancestors weren’t erased, but represented in pop culture, in our textbooks and classrooms?
-And what if we could privilege difference as a site of wonder, laughter and celebration, and not as something to fear?
-With Rivera’s smart, funny talks, we can start imagining these worlds as our reality.
+What if our non-white ancestors weren’t erased, but represented in pop culture and our classrooms?
+And what if we could show difference as a source of wonder, laughter and celebration, and not as something to fear?
+With Rivera’s smart, funny talks, we can start making these worlds a reality together.